 Open Your Visor

-Yeah, pretty obvious, but opening your visor means exhaled air doesn’t hit the visor and the increased ventilation forces it away.
+Yeah, pretty obvious, but opening your visor means exhaled air doesn’t hit it and the increased ventilation forces moisture away.
 A bit crap at high speed or in the rain and no use if you wear glasses.
-Most visors have notches to leave the visor open just a bit.
+Most helmets have notches to leave the visor open just a bit.
 This is a good compromise to increase ventilation, yet still ward off the rain a reasonable amount.
 Otherwise a cable tie around the chin or your helmet can keep the visor open a fraction to achieve the same.

 The downside with this plan is rain can seep down the inside of your visor and splash onto your glasses.
 Neither of which you can wipe easily and hinders visibility almost as much as fogging up.

 Open all your vents, especially those around chin to help blow exhaled air away from the visor.
 If you have a removable lower chin skirt piece, ditch it to allow exhaled air to escape down.
 If your helmet has an optional nose guard, use it to help direct exhaled air down and away from the visor.

 Similarly, with any neck buffs stopping air escape down, adjust them to allow air flow.
 I also find if I wear a buff over my face, it will direct my exhaled air up to my glasses causing them to steam up.

 The holy grail of anti-fogging tech.
 Essentially a second visor stuck on the inside of your main visor, that acts like double glazing.
 The Pinlock stays warmer thanks to a sealed in bubble of air between it and the main visor, so no moisture condenses on it.
 Pinlock visors are incredible effective, as simple to fit, generally cost no more than £30-40.
 They are often supplied as standard or come ready fitted on many higher end helmets.
 Though, they aren’t available for all helmets.